Quote-request guide

 Do not automate first

-• Final prices, discounts, account credits, refunds, or invoices without a tested approval path.
+• Free-form AI-generated final prices, discounts, account credits, refunds, or invoices without a tested approval path.

 • Emergency dispatch, appointment availability, delivery dates, staffing, or crew promises without a live workflow.

-• Safety, medical, legal, insurance, security, hazardous-work, or regulated-service advice.
+• Safety, medical, legal, insurance, security, hazardous-work, or regulated-service advice from the chatbot itself.

 • Price matching, custom contract terms, warranty decisions, or liability-sensitive promises.